Sessions

 1. acpx respawns the agent.

-2. Attempts ACP session/load with the saved provider session id.
+2. Attempts ACP session/resume with the saved provider session id when the agent advertises it, otherwise ACP session/load.

-3. Falls back to session/new if loading fails, transparently updating the saved record.
+3. Falls back to session/new if reconnecting fails, transparently updating the saved record.

 This makes long-running scripted sessions resilient to crashes, OS restarts, and adapter upgrades.